matteeyah/matteeyah.github.io/_posts/2018-01-01-ergodox-ez-keyboard.md

 dust is cleanable with a quick sweep with a wet wipe.

 There's also one more annoyance that I noticed.
-When using the tilt/tent kit pads, the kit itself isn't strong enough to support the weight of my hands when typing.
-It's important to note that this is _only_ when tenting at a very dull angle and when you use the tilt/tent kit pads.
+When using the tilt/tent kit washers, the kit itself isn't strong enough to support the weight of my hands when typing.
+It's important to note that this is _only_ when tenting at a very dull angle and when you use the tilt/tent kit washers.

 #### Ergonomics